webrecorder/browsertrix/docs/deploy/sso.md

       2. Type: Group Membership
       3. Name: isMemberOf
       4. Token Claim Name: isMemberOf
-         1. This should the value set in values.yml (default if not set: isMemberOf)
+         1. This should be the value set in values.yml (default if not set: isMemberOf)
       5. FullGroupPath: Off
       6. Add to ID token: On
       7. Add to access token: Off